 - A thorough review of your oral health history, as well as your overall health history, which includes questions that help assess your level of risk for mouth cancer

-- A visual inspection of all the areas of your mouth and throat in an effort to locate any abnormalities, such as sores and red or white patches; this inspection includes the lips, cheeks, gums, tongue, floor of the mouth, roof of the mouth, and far-back section of your tongue
+- A visual inspection of all the areas of your mouth and throat in an effort to locate any abnormalities, such as sores and red or white patches; this inspection includes the lips, cheeks, gums, tongue, the floor of the mouth, the roof of the mouth, and far-back section of your tongue

 - A check for suspicious lumps by palpating your mouth, jaw, and neck